-TRB will conduct a webinar on Tuesday, April 25, 2017, from 2:00PM to 3:30PM ET that features research conducted by TRB’s Airport Cooperative Research Program
+TRB conducted a webinar on Tuesday, April 25, 2017, from 2:00PM to 3:30PM ET that features research conducted by TRB’s Airport Cooperative Research Program

 (ACRP) that will assist airport operators in understanding measures to reduce lead emissions from general aviation aircraft operating on leaded gas, also known as AVGAS.
 While leaded fuel has been banned in almost all other transportation applications, it is still used today by piston engine aircraft.
 For over two decades, there have been efforts to find a replacement for leaded AVGAS.
 Until a replacement fuel is available for all aircraft, there may be practices that airports can adopt to reduce baseline lead emissions and/or exposure.
 These practices also may help mitigate lead emission impacts.

-Participants must register in advance of the webinar, and there is no fee associated with this webinar.
-This webinar will provide 1.5 Continuing Education Units for Accredited Airport Executives.
-This webinar is approved by the American Institute of Certified Planners for 1.5 Certification Maintenance Credits.
+This webinar provided 1.5 Continuing Education Units for Accredited Airport Executives.
+This webinar was approved by the American Institute of Certified Planners for 1.5 Certification Maintenance Credits.

 - Jim Lyons, Sierra Research